bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/index.rst

 Besides the setup of the reverse proxy itself, you always need to configure the base URL in :ref:`ivy.yaml <ivy-yaml>`.
-The Axon Ivy Engine will use this configuration to create absolute links that are accessible to clients (e.g. for links in :ref:`task mails <email-notifications>`).
+The Axon Ivy Engine will use this configuration to create absolute links that are accessible to clients (e.g., for links in :ref:`task mails <email-notifications>`).

    .. code:: yaml